Skip to main content

 Elevation scale input domain, default is set to between 0 and the max of aggregated weights in each cell.
 You can control how the elevations of cells are mapped to weights by passing in an arbitrary elevation domain.
 This is useful when you want to render different data input with the same elevation scale for comparison.

-elevationRange (Array, optional)
+elevationRange (number[2], optional)

 • Default: [0, 1000]